mertkaradayi/MertKaradayi/README.md

 # Mert Karadayı

 🦀 Rustacean in training.
-Ex-frontrow seat holder to university lectures I barely remember.
+Ex-frontrow seat holder to university lectures I barely remember.(Computer Engineering)
 Now making up for it by reading *actual books* and writing *actual code*.

 ## Previously: